-Switzerland, the land of cheese and chocolate, offers groups a cornucopia of culinary experiences—with peeks into how favorite foods are made
+Switzerland, the land of cheese and chocolate, offers groups a cornucopia of foodie tours—with peeks into how favorite foods are made

 Those plump cows grazing in idyllic Alpine pastures create more than just the postcard-perfect scenes that give Switzerland its pristine image.
 Their milk, delivered fresh to food-processing plants, is an important ingredient in many of the country’s signature edibles—from candy to cookies to cheese.